 Blogging and content marketing is the best way to connect with visitors.

 Both outlets provide a way to solve problems and answer questions.
-This may sound like a tough investment but stick in there as it’s well worth it.
+This may sound like a tough investment involving both time and money, but stick in there as it’s well worth it.

-Follow along and you’ll realize the real value of content marketing.
+Now, strap in and follow along – let’s dive right in and discover the real value of content marketing.

 Part 1: Define an Audience and Solution

-Content, like your product, needs to address a specific audience.
+Content, like your product or service, needs to address a specific audience.
 Likewise, each content piece should provide a solution to one problem.
 The goal of content is finding a joyous middle ground with these two items.

 You will begin by identifying your ideal audience (ie customer/avatar):